 Business Social Etiquette in Modern Settings

-In professional settings, business social etiquette is critical to building credibility and trust.
+In professional settings, business etiquette is critical to building credibility and trust.
 It combines traditional manners with situational awareness.

-Key Elements of Business Social Etiquette
+Key Elements of Business Etiquette

-- Maintain appropriate eye contact
+- Maintain appropriate eye contact and body language

-- Avoid gossip and controversial topics
+- Avoid gossip and controversial discussions

 Whether at a networking event or in the office, proper behavior reflects professionalism and character.